PathVisio/RPathVisio/README.md

 R package for PathVisioRPC
 ===============================

-This package wraps xml.rpc() calls into more an R API that hides more of the technologies of XML-RPC, and focuses on the handling of pathways.
-It also sets a number of typical defaults and performs some argument validation in order to provide better feedback to the user.
+The rPathVisio package enables the use of the pathway analysis tool PathVisio() and the wealth of Wikipathways() pathways in the R enironment.
+This package wraps xml.rpc() calls made to the PathVisioRPC Server, which is an XML-RPC based implementation of PathVisio, into more an R API that hides more of the technologies of XML-RPC.
+The package also sets a number of typical defaults and performs some argument validation in order to provide better feedback to the user.

 There are two packages, one containing the PathVisioRPC archive, and one containing the methods.
 This is a common approach on CRAN, as the jar archive is less likely to change is the wrapping methods.

 To check and build a package run: